BMW-lab-MSU/fish-lidar-supervised-classification/Yellowstone/README.txt

 			Distance, Latitude, Longitude, FishDepth, BottomDepth, Estimated School Size (# of fish)
 	- hits matrix hard coded estimated school size values due to the last column being a string, not an int

+%% Setup
+    - Allows the user to hardcode the file paths for data_filename and hitsFileName
+	- The User is also offered an interface to select a file for
+        - The Classifier
+        - The flight data
+        - The human label data

+    - planeToSurf is a value which dictates where the surface window is considered to start in the data

 %% Creating a "positive label" vector --- Author: Jackson Belford
 	- avgWidthPerFish is the estimated number of columns per individual fish in labeled group
 	- returns a hits_vector which labels columns based on the distance noted in the tables, and the estimated school size